 The Enterprise Bank, Inc. (A Thrift Bank) (to be referred henceforth as 'Bank') was originally organized on May 10, 1976, to engage and carry on the business of a Rural Bank.
 On June 28, 2012, the Securities and Exchange Commission approved the conversion of the Bank from a Rural Bank to a Thrift Bank.
 On July 24, 2012, the Bangko Sentral ng Pilipinas (BSP) granted the Bank the authority to operate as Thrift Bank.
-The Bank started to operate as a Thrift Bank on October 1, 2012.
+The Bank started operating as a Thrift Bank on October 1, 2012.
+On February 3, 2021, the Bank received its Certificate of Authority to Operate as a Rural Bank.

-The Bank's registered office and principal place of business is located at Poblacion, Lianga, Surigao del Sur.
-It operates 31 offices within the islands of Mindanao and Visayas.
+The Bank's registered office and principal place of business is located at Buhangin, Davao City, Davao del Sur.
+It operates twenty-eight (28) branches and two (2) branch lite units within the islands of Mindanao and Visayas.